 The treatment plan could involve a combination of various methods:

 In cases where multiple larvae are present or the infestation has reached an advanced stage, topical applications may be necessary.
 Substances such as turpentine oil, mineral oil, or mercuric chloride can be applied to the affected area.
-These agents work by suffocating the larvae, prompting them to surface for easier removal.
+These agents suffocate the larvae, prompting them to surface for easier removal.
 This method can be particularly effective in managing extensive infestations.

 In severe cases, additional surgery may be required to clean out dead tissue and promote healing.
 This step becomes particularly important in advanced stages of infestation to avoid complications like tissue damage, secondary infections or systemic spread of the infestation.